CyrilSharma/Blog/content/article/typst.typ

 ]

+We can do footnotes #footnote[These don't work natively but I patched them!].
+Websites are kind of one massive page, so they'll all be at the very bottom.
+That's probably fine though.

 We can also do fancy graphics and callouts, but sadly all such things require exporting to svg, and typst doesn't support selectable text for this.
 I think this will be useful for plotting graphs and tables though.
 #align(center)[